cayasso/primus-resource/README.md

 ### Important

-As of version 2.x.x the `ready` method is no longer supported, please use the `ready` event for making sure resource is ready for start using.
+As of version 2.x.x the `ready` method is no longer supported, please use the `ready` event.

 So instead of: